AhmedSobhyHamed/Laravel_EasyT_project2/README.md

         Create CRUD system.
         Using yield-section blade approach.
         Create middleware.
-        Using fake data for testing.
+        Seeding with fake data for testing.
     ```

   <!-- get start and how to run with the prerequisites mintion -->